Rare

 Jean Le Clerc (1560-c.
 1622)

 Geographer, publisher, and engraver, fourth in a dynasty of printers and booksellers.
 Trades from 'Rue S. Jean de Latran à la Sallemandre Royalle'.
-He worked for a while for Maurica Bouguereau, the plates for whose Le Théâtre François passed to Leclerc sometime before 1619.
+He worked for a while for Maurice Bouguereau, the plates for whose Le Théâtre François passed to Leclerc sometime before 1619.
 These formed the core of his own Théâtre.

 Description du Pais de Normandie.

-Item Number: 30902 new Authenticity Guarantee
+Item Number: 30902 Authenticity Guarantee

 Category: Antique maps > Europe > France